 Cricket Match II

 Shutter depressed just as the batsman plays, fielders ready to pounce!
-The row of caravans housed temporary workers for Elisabeth’s reline which must date the picture around July/August 1976.
+The row of huts in the background were those of the ‘Polish Camp’ while the caravans parked against the fence housed temporary workers for Elisabeth’s reline which must date the picture around July/August 1976.

 The ‘Burma Road’ Entrance